k-shah11/Causal_Inference/README.md

 # Causal_Inference
-Using NFHS data to assess impact of children's exposure to IPV on their stunting/wasting status
+I used the domestic violence module of NFHS-5 to assess impact of a firstborn child's to IPV on their stunting/wasting status

+I used an instrumental variable approach to circumvent potential endogeneity dues to omitted variable/ simultaneity bias with the IV being maternal grandmother's experience with spousal violence